ChrisMissal/chrismissal.github.io/_posts/2015-11-24-this-is-my-link.md

 > So be it, until victory is humanity's and there is no enemy, but peace!

 I think it's better this way.
-For reference: https://en.wikipedia.org/wiki/Rifleman%27s_Creed
+For reference: [Rifleman's Creed](https://en.wikipedia.org/wiki/Rifleman%27s_Creed)

 This is so stupid.